 I hear a lot about Immunizations in the news, should I be concerned?

 Extensive and careful studies have not found any evidence that immunizations cause epilepsy.
 However, a seizure may occur within 1 or 2 days of an immunization, especially if it is followed by a fever.
 In such cases, the child probably had an innocent febrile seizure.
-When the child receives immunizations, the parents should give acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) before a fever develops.
+When the child receives immunizations, the parents should give acetaminophen (Tylenol) or i]Ibuprofen (Advil, Motrin) before a fever develops.
 Children who have a single seizure following an immunization can usually receive further immunizations.

 How can I help my child at home?